Working Remotely in Venice, Italy

 Not the best food in Italy, but still pretty great. 🤌🏻

-• THE GELATO — this hands down is the BEST gelato in Venice and maybe second best in Italy only to Florence’s Sbrino Gelatificio Contadino (which you can find in Amy’s recount here) — and that gelato I hiked to each day could only be measured in the distance that my grandfather hiked to school when he was a youngin.
+THE GELATO — this hands down is the BEST gelato in Venice and maybe second best in Italy only to Florence’s Sbrino Gelatificio Contadino (which you can find in Amy’s recount here) — and that gelato I hiked to each day could only be measured in the distance that my grandfather hiked to school when he was a youngin.
 It was at least two ✌️ grandfather school hikes.
+You won’t have to hike that far here because it’s Venice.
+It’s second best in Italy, but first in quality/distance.

-• The one restaurant I will recommend… the one place I still think about… CoVino.
+The one restaurant I will recommend… the one place I still think about… CoVino.
 This is a deep cut from a friend who lived here and this without a doubt is one of the most unique, delicious dinners I had.
-Do it on your last night and I dare you to make your way back to your accommodation without looking at Google Maps to truly take in the city and admire what life must have been like before GPS.
+Do it on your last night and I dare you to find your way back to your accommodation without looking at Google Maps to truly take in the city and admire what life must have been like before GPS.
 To revisit a time when getting lost was an expected and joyful sidequest.
 Take it in.
-Breathe in the salty air and moody atmosphere and get lost and just maybe, you'll find yourself… or a gang of seagulls.
-If so RUN!
+Breathe in the salty air and moody atmosphere and get lost and just maybe, you'll find yourself… or a gang of seagulls, if so… RUN!

-• JUICE — The Frulala — truly amazing.
+JUICE — The Frulala — truly amazing.
 We went every day.
-Amy found it because they were playing Glass Animals’ Heat Waves, truly the sirens call Amy still listens to and has been here #1 on her wrap five years running.
-We asked them “do you play American music to attract tourists?”
-And they said laughed and said, “No. We actually like American music.”
-It also turns into a vibey bar at night if you find yourself wondering by when the light is gone.
+Amy found it because they were playing Glass Animals’ Heat Waves, truly the sirens call Amy still listens to and has been here #1 on her wrapped five years running.
+We asked them “Do you play American music to attract tourists?”
+And they laughed and said, “No. We actually like American music.”
+It also turns into a vibey bar you can grab a drink/juice at night if you find yourself wondering by when the light has gone bye-bye.

 Overall Thoughts on Venice, Italy as a Digital Nomad